WHAT is shoegaze and where did it even begin? And who did it best? There are some answers but there are even more questions – like, for example, why?

 A few years ago he published his diary entries from the time which reveal he used the word “shoegazers” to describe Moose and others in 1991, like revealing the source of the Nile or some shit.
 The Holy Tabernacles.
 It was because they didn’t “perform” and preferred to be basically motionless playing their music.

 As for Moose, they were great; really rough around the edges and unpolished in their noise-scapes, which was a nice antidote to the hospital-grade cleanliness of some others.
 They did two fiery DIY EPs for Hut Records before moving on and going soft.
-The first The Verve album (
+The first The Verve album (A Storm in Heaven) was on Hut too, and guess what?
+It’s shoegaze.

 The album took two years to make, at 19 studios.
 Figurehead Kevin Shields had by now struck upon an idea which became known as “glide” guitar – a Fender Jazzmaster with a modified tremolo arm.
 It was – he once said, recalling when he discovered it – a “melting” sound.